Wilrey/ChatDesafio/README.md

 # ChatDesafio

+After configuration, to use the chat, open your browser and type localhost (its on default port 80, so no need to specify a port)

-Chat room using nodejs, tools and requirements:
+This chat room uses nodejs, with the following tools and requirements:

 NodeJS
 https://nodejs.org/download/